 In 2018, Dr. Chisolm began her postdoctoral research with Dr. John O’Shea to expand her knowledge of the interconnections between transcription and metabolism and how this translates at the epigenetic level.
 Her current work aims to define the role a novel transcription factor plays in regulating T cell differentiation.
 In 2020, she was awarded a Postdoctoral Research Associate Training grant from the National Institute of General Medical Sciences.
 In 2021, Dr. Chisolm was named an Independent Research Scholar.
 Through this appointment, she will serve as a junior faculty member in the NIAMS, leading an independent team of researchers.

-Dr. Chisolm’s major research goals are understanding the molecular mechanisms by which different external cues regulate T cell differentiation.
-Many external cues are important in regulating T cell differentiation gene programs this includes, but not limited to cytokines, TCR-signaling, and metabolism.
-She is interested in understanding how these different cues are responsible for promoting cellular programming decisions and how this in turn is responsible in the fine tuning of an appropriate immune response.
-Her current focus is designing a screen using the CRISPR/Cas9 system that would allow an efficient manner of interrogating these pathways.
+Dr. Chisolm’s main research goal is to study the molecular mechanisms by which external cues regulate T cell differentiation.
+Many external cues are important in regulating T cell differentiation gene programs, including but not limited to cytokines, TCR-signaling, and metabolism.
+She is interested in understanding how these different cues are responsible for promoting cellular programming decisions at the epigenetic level to fine-tune an appropriate immune response.